 Let the Right One In

-If there’s any foreign language horror film that’s really captivated American audiences over the past sixteen years, it’s Let the Right One In.
+If there’s any foreign language horror film that’s really captivated American audiences in recent years, it’s Let the Right One In.
 I know people who hate reading subtitles but were convinced to watch this movie and came out loving it.
 Even after an English language remake, this one only seems to grow in popularity, which is a pretty good sign that it will stand the test of time.

-Michael Dougherty’s Trick ‘r Treat was a loveletter to a holiday embraced by all horror fans and also one of the most heartfelt horrors of the past several years.
+Michael Dougherty’s Trick ‘r Treat is a love letter to a holiday embraced by all horror fans and also one of the most heartfelt horrors of recent years.
 Yet, for how screwed over it got being released straight-to-video, it almost doesn’t matter.
 It reached its audience anyway.
 The way people embraced Trick ‘r Treat allowed Dougherty’s even riskier Krampus to score a theatrical release.
 Trick ‘r Treat is quite literally the most beloved film about Halloween since Halloween.

 The Devil’s Rejects